gmiDAO/gmiDAO.github.io/_posts/2022-2-7-Solana DAOs and Beyond - GrapeSpaces.md

 **(51:12) - Let’s finalise commenting on what excites us on 2022 around DAOs.
 He is personally interested in reputation ledger and NFTs that are not transferrable.
 Thinks is gonna be a space with a lot of experimentation.
 Li, what excites you around DAOs in 2022?**

-Li Jin (51:43) - experimentation with governance models - reputation-based governance, more subDAOs or [pods](https://www.daomasters.xyz/tools/orca) emerging successfully...
+Li (51:43) - experimentation with governance models - reputation-based governance, more subDAOs or [pods](https://www.daomasters.xyz/tools/orca) emerging successfully...

 **(53) - Nom, G?**

 Nom - improving incentivisation tooling (e.g. automatic rewards for putting out proposals, generating memes, ...)

-Crypt0xG - wants to see people getting paid.
+G - wants to see people getting paid.
 DAOs that are able to settle proper jobs (Insurance, 401Ks...)

 **(55) - Sebastian?**